halikowski/Portfolio/README.md

 # Mateusz Halikowski

 # [Project 7: Dynamic Azure Data Factory pipeline with CI/CD](https://github.com/halikowski/Azure-Rebrickable/blob/main/Azure_dynamic_pipeline_with_CICD.pdf)
   This project focuses on building a dynamic, scalable pipeline in Azure Data Factory together with the incorporation of **CI/CD in Azure DevOps**.
 Data used in this project comes from the [Rebrickable website](https://rebrickable.com/home/), which provides numerous files updated daily, ready for download, and also an API.
 Both names & number of files are customizable by JSON file in data lake.
-The same applies for the API files – for this purpose, two user accounts have been created to mimic a custom user-database, on base which we query data of user’s Lego sets, parts, etc.
+The same applies for the API files – for this purpose, 2 user accounts have been created to mimic a custom user-database, on base which we query data of user’s Lego sets, parts, etc.

 Resources & features used in this project:
 - **Azure Data Factory**